mrchrisjoy/redux-entity/README.md

 ### addMeta

-Adds meta to the collection state.
+Add a meta object to the collection state.

 #### Parameters